 November 21 and 22, 2014

-* We are looking into the possibility of offering the workshop on November 20-21 in Vancouver, BC.
-Please send us an email to firstname.lastname@example.org if you would like to add your name to the waitlist and we will contact you with more information.
+Please send us an email to firstname.lastname@example.org if you would like to add your name to the November 21 and 22 workshop waitlist.

 Dementia: Its Challenges and Opportunities.
 Preparing Ourselves for the Future